What is Ankylosing Spondylitis?

 Treatment Options for Ankylosing Spondylitis

-There is no cure for Ankylosing Spondylitis, the primary goal for treating this disease is to relieve pain and stiffness and prevent or delay spinal deformity.
-The earlier the disease is diagnosed; the sooner treatment can begin to avoid irreversible damage.
+There is no cure for ankylosing spondylitis, but effective treatments can relieve pain and stiffness, maintain mobility, and prevent or delay spinal complications.
+The earlier AS is diagnosed, the sooner treatment can begin to help avoid irreversible damage.
+Your rheumatologist will work with you to develop a personalized treatment plan based on your symptoms and disease activity.

 Medications